 Article Overview: Itching is an irritating sensation that makes a person scratch his skin.
 In this article, I have discussed various causes, types, and management of itching.
 Read Article

 What Is Itching?
 Pruritus (itching) is the predominant symptom of inflammatory skin disease.
 It lacks a precise definition and can best be defined indirectly as a sensation that leads to a desire to scratch.
 What Are the Causes of Itching?
 Itching can occur as a symptom of many health conditions.
 Th...
 Read Article

 Query: Hello doctor, I am a 27 year old female.
 My skin appears very dull.
 Can you suggest a whitening cream that does not contain steroid, which I can use on a regular basis?
 Read Full »

-Do you have a question on Photoallergy or Ultra Violet B Radiations?Ask a Doctor Online
+Do you have a question on Photoallergy or Photoallergic Dermatitis?Ask a Doctor Online